 The good news: a positive impetus for mechanical engineering is expected as a result of digitization.
 Innovative technologies like 3D-printing and robotics represent an initial investment risk, which will however be more than offset by the increase in efficiency.
 Automated processes are also not limited to production, but enable optimized materials management, faster communication throughout the entire value chain as well as a significantly improved after-sales service.

 Whether unique pieces, small series or variants specialist: in Construction Contracts 4.0 manufacturers will only stay competitive if they perfectly manage their costs, resources and production control.
-Innovative mechanical and plant engineering firms therefore put their ERP system to the test: is the IT solution able to meet the requirements of the industry, but also of the digital transformation?
+Innovative mechanical and plant engineering firms therefore put their ERP for industrial machinery to the test: is the IT solution able to meet the requirements of the industry, but also of the digital transformation?

 Those who are slow to explore digitization and data analytics may find it difficult to compete.
 In an increasingly cost-competitive market, no company…can afford to lose opportunities to improve their cost and revenue position against their market peers.